KhalilBelghouat/AnExtremeValueTheoryApproachtoFinancialRiskModeling/README.md

 #### Peak over Threshold

-An alternative approach is the peak over threshold (POT) method which considers the distribution of exceedances over a certain threshold which, depending on the shape parameter, will be following an Exponential, Pareto, or Beta distribution.
+An alternative approach is the peak over threshold (POT) method which considers the distribution of exceedances over a certain threshold.
+Depending on the shape parameter, the exceedanaces will be following an Exponential, Pareto, or Beta distribution.

 ## Application and Results